William-Verstraeten/adalunatics/index.markdown

 | *Names of Celebrities, Politicians and CEOs accused of Sexual Misconduct* |

 <img src="assets/img/webscraping.gif" alt="foursquare_logo" width="200" style="float:left"/>
 Over the years the #MeToo movement has been marked by a few key traumatic events which lead to a sharp increase in its popularity.
-We were interested in the impact of some events on the metoo movement.
-In other words, whether trends in the #metoo timeline were temporally linked to some events.
+We were interested in the impact of some events on the MeToo movement.
+In other words, whether trends in the #MeToo timeline were temporally linked to some events.
 Thus, we gathered a dataset of traumatic events, itemising events related to the core issue of sexual harassment: the allegations by victims.
 The main source is a [Vox article](https://www.vox.com/a/sexual-harassment-assault-allegations-list/asia-argento) listing more than 250 public figures which were accused of sexual harassment between 2017 and 2019.
 Accordingly, we scraped this website to compile the needed data.

 <img src="assets/img/untouchable.jpg" alt="foursquare_logo" width="150" style="float:right"/>